virull/mailcatcher-api/README.md

 ## Configuration

-If you run MailCatcher on localhost using its default 1080 port, then you can skip this configuration block
+If you run MailCatcher on localhost using its default 1080 port, then you can skip configuration block

 ```ruby
 # spec/spec_helper.rb